r0mi/libcopengl/README.md

   * Copy `./copengl` to your own project.
   * `git clone` to your own project as a submodule and modify `sys.path` at program startup.
-  * ~~`python setup.py install`~~
+  * `python setup.py install`

 Note that the `./copengl` directory contains (if maintained..) binaries for all supported platforms (macosx universal, windows64, linux32/64).
 Enjoy the fact that your program will run on every platform by just being simply copied!

-The third `setup.py install` (and also `setup.py build`) method should someday copy only the platform-specific binary, but not yet.
-It doesn't do anything.
+The third `setup.py install` (and also `setup.py build`) method will copy only the platform-specific binaries.
+Generating redistributable ``wheels`` will do the same, but the metadata has no indication that the ``wheel`` is platform-specific.
-Just add the ready-built ``copengl`` folder to your project and be done with it.

 Finding out how to fiddle with binary distributions and wheels, sporks, eggs, hatchlings, pip, setuptools, distutils, .. good luck.